hosmanadam/coding-challenges/README.md

 The following parts of this readme will detail some standards/conventions I use to keep things organized around here.

 ***
+### Ongoing changes
+- Convert print tests to unit tests
+- Change file naming from challenge name to `main.py` and `tests.py` for cleaner modularity
+- Treat each challenge folder as a self-contained project
+- Change indentation from 2 spaces to 4 spaces
+- Update `makeproject.py` with new naming convention & unit testing template
+***

 ### Profiles
 - Codewars: https://www.codewars.com/users/adamhosman